Live Life with Purpose Become a Chaplain A Ministry of Caring

 FAQs Frequently Asked Questions

 Q. May I join NCCA, even though I am not a chaplain?
-A. Certainly!
-Any honest mature adult who desires to minister and give encouragement and spiritual-direction to victims of crime, disaster victims, law officers, rescue teams, military personnel, EMS workers an others.
-If this sounds like something you would be interested in, you are invited to join the National Certified Chaplains Association (NCCA).
+A. Certainly, if you have the training to be a chaplain.
+Any honest mature adult who desires to minister and give encouragement and spiritual-direction to victims of crime, disaster victims, law officers, rescue teams, military personnel, EMS workers an others, and have training in how to deal with these issues you may apply.

 Q. What is the mission of the "National Certified Chaplains Association" (NCCA)?
 A. Our two-fold mission is to: 1.
 Assist our members by providing a professional organization to help open doors of opportunity for spiritual-caregivers to those who are sick, disabled, confined to a hospital or other facility, the distressed and downtrodden and others.
-2. Provide support to our members through informative newsletters, distance learning opportunities and national seminars and conferences.
+2. Provide encouragement.

 Q. How do I join the "National Certified Chaplains Association"?
 A. Click link above titled "Join NCCA."
 Fill out the form on that page and click the "Submit" button only once.
 We will mail the information package with the application to you by U. S. Postal Mail.

 Q. Does NCCA provide chaplain training?
-A. We now provide members with the opportunity to purchase two additional books packed full of valuable information for chaplains for only $14.95.
+A. No, but applicates may enroll in Tripp Bible Institute.
+We also now provide members with the opportunity to purchase two additional books packed full of valuable information for chaplains for only $14.95.
 The books are titled, Compassionate & Comforting Caregiving (A Palliative Caregiving Manual) and When Adversity Strikes - Facing the Storms of Life.
 We highly recommend that members purchase these two extra training books.
 There is a place on the Membership Application that allows you to order the extra books.
-Membership Fee $35 + Training Books $14.95 = $49.95 total.
+Membership Fee $45 + Training Books $14.95 = $59.95 total.